 At Home For Life

 Remain in your own home longer, safely, comfortably and independently with an At Home for Life Residential Assessment.
-As we age it is important that we take proactive steps to allow us to remain in our own homes, continue to make independent choices and maintain control over our lives.
+The time is now to take proactive steps to allow you to remain in your own home, continue to make independent choices and maintain control over your life.
 Learning how to make necessary modifications to your home can help you reach those goals.

 We often desire to remain in our homes where we raised our families and created so many wonderful memories.
 One major stumbling block that often derails such plans is our declining physical and cognitive abilities.
 As we age we must adapt to the challenges of performing the activities of daily living that we take for granted such as climbing stairs, bathing, meal preparation and managing the house.